AndiDittrich/dockerfiles/README.md

 License
 ------------------------------
-The dockerfiles are OpenSource and licensed under the Terms of [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0) - your're welcome to contribute
+The Dockerfiles are OpenSource and licensed under the Terms of [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0) - your're welcome to contribute